 Dealing with ADHD can fall somewhere between a winding road and a hair-raising roller coaster.
-I feel for families who have had struggles like ours and I love to share whats working for us.
+I feel for families who have had sleep problems like ours and I love to share whats working for us.
 We’ve found the best weighted blanket for ADHD.
-My son has had great success using a weighted blanket for ADHD – it calms him at bed time and induces a more restful nights sleep.
+My son has had great success using a weighted blanket for ADHD – it calms his anxiety at bed time and induces a more restful nights sleep.

 Sleep is sooooooo important for ADHD kids